otterley/aws-ami-factory/README.md

 Once you've assembled your AMI source code and test suite, you'll need to zip up the source directory and upload it to S3.
-A `Makefile` is included in the skeleton directory that can help.
-In there, you'll need to customize the `SOURCE_S3_BUCKET` and `SOURCE_S3_KEY` variables to be the **same** values as those in the `pipeline-config.mk` file you used to construct your build-and-test pipeline.
+A `Makefile` is included in the skeleton directory for your convenience.
+In there, you'll need to customize the `SOURCE_S3_BUCKET` and `SOURCE_S3_KEY` variables to be the same values as those in the `pipeline-config.mk` file you used to construct your pipeline.

 Then, you can simply run: